trimstray/nginx-admins-handbook/README.md

       - a lone port which will listen to every interface on that port (`80;` or `*:80;`) - becomes `0.0.0.0:80;`

-      - the path to a UNIX-domain socket (`unix:/var/run/nginx.sock;`)
+      - the path to a UNIX domain socket (`unix:/var/run/nginx.sock;`)

     If the `listen` directive is not present then either `*:80` is used (runs with the superuser privileges), or `*:8000` otherwise.

-    The next steps are as follows:
+    To play with `listen` directive NGINX must follow the following steps:

       - NGINX translates all incomplete `listen` directives by substituting missing values with their default values (see above)